 BEGINNING CROSSDRESSER WIGS

 Unless your hair is long enough to style like a woman you will need a wig which, the style, length, and shape are very important.
 This can be a real challenge because for those new to crossdressing.
-For crossdresser 101 beginners I highly recommend going to the wig shop dressed as a woman with your makeup on before you buy a wig.
+For crossdresser 101 beginners I highly recommend going to the wig shop dressed as a woman.
+Its better with your makeup on before you buy a wig.
 You can either go to the crossdressing makeover place getting dressed and doing your makeup there possibly buying one from them.
 Another option is buy a cheap wig for $50.00 or so and then go to the wig shop dressed en fem with your makeup on.

 The wig sales person will match your foundation tone to the wig color to get something that compliments your face.

 Until recently I never wore a short wig in public after trying some on 30 years ago hating the look on me.
 My wife insisted I try a new one she bought in December telling me she thought it would be great.
 To my surprise I loved it!
 Although short it is also tall which along with my long earrings made my face appear thinner and more feminine.
 So much for the old dog new tricks thing, crossdresser 101 works for everyone its all about illusion.
 It is important to get a style that compliments your face shape.
 If at all possible is a job for a professional.
 A common mistake for crossdresser’s is to buy one that reminds you of that hot chick in school years ago.
 In most cases its a dead giveaway that you are a crossdresser because its probably the wrong color and style for you.
 There aren’t very many 70 year old’s with long wavy blond hair cascading down their back.